FICTION

 Touch of Ruin

-By Timothy Johnson in Issue Nine, June 2023
+by Timothy Johnson in Issue Nine, June 2023

 Antoni kneels on the cracked pavement and waves his hand over a seam.
 A weed sprouts from the desiccated earth beneath, spreading its jagged limbs in praise to him, its creator.
 He brushes its leaves, allows its bristles to graze and nuzzle between his fingers, the mounds of his knuckles.
 He hears the high frequency at which it chitters its pleasure to be alive because, even here, it is grateful for the chance.